 Ainslie’s client network spans private individuals, property developers, interior designers, the corporate sector, the financial community, resource sector, resort industry, and legal community, with many established long-term client relationships.

 AGAC is not bound to or by any specific art dealer, auction house or gallery.
 We solely represent our client’s interest in the market, providing a personalised, independent and impartial service.
+Ainslie works only in her clients’ best interests and does not have conflicting priorities.

 Selected Professional Development